Rex Heuermann: Who is serial killer suspect in Gilgo Beach murders

 But now authorities are describing him as the suspected Gilgo Beach serial killer who unleashed terror along the shores of Long Island more than a decade ago.

-Rex Heuermann, 59, was arrested on Thursday night in connection to the shocking murder case where body after body were found dumped along the remote beaches on Ocean Parkway.
+Rex Heuermann was arrested on Thursday night in connection to the shocking murder case where body after body was found dumped along the remote beaches on Ocean Parkway.

-It is not clear what charges he may face or which of the murders authorities have linked him to with the remains of at least 11 victims – mainly female escorts – found in the area and at least 11 families waiting for answers.
+The 59-year-old has been charged with the murders of Melissa Barthelemy, Megan Waterman and Amber Costello and is also the prime suspect in the murder of a fourth woman Maureen Brainard-Barnes – who was last seen alive in New York City in early June 2007.

+All four women – known as the “Gilgo Beach Four” – worked as sex workers and vanished after going to meet clients.

 Rex Heuermann

-Before the arrest, Mr Heuerman had been under surveillance by law enforcement, according to ABC News.
+“Previous to that, he did call me a couple of times.
+I answered the phone.
+Nothing really significant.
+I found it odd he was calling me because I had no work for him.
+There’s no ongoing relationship.
+We were just two people who used to be in the same networking group.

+“There’s nothing incredibly scary about the voicemail, besides the fact that he is the Gilgo Beach murderer.”

-On Friday morning, swathes of New York State and Suffolk County police officers were seen searching his home on First Avenue in Massapequa Park – which is located just a 20-minute drive from Gilgo Beach where the killer dumped the bodies of his victims.
+Neighbours of Mr Heuermann in Massapequa Park – which is located just a 20-minute drive from Gilgo Beach where the killer dumped the bodies of his victims – gave a mixed picture of the accused killer.

 Neighbours told The Independent that he was a quiet family man who lived in the close-knit community with his wife and two children.